chaseoes/ARGONotifier/readme.md

-# _PluginTemplate
+# /r/GlobalOffensive Notifier

-This is the Maven template I use for all my Bukkit plugins.
-The name starts with _ so it appears first in my file listings.
+Desktop Reddit notifications created in Java.

 ## Compilation

-I use Maven to build my projects with the following command:
+I use Maven to build my projects and make use of the following libraries:

-    clean package
+* JRAW
+* JCommunique
+* SLF4J